Migrating to @statsig/react-bindings

 waitForInitialization and initializingComponent

-, meaning the StatsigProvider would render immediately, before values were ready.
-This was not recommended as it meant values could change between checks, resulting in unexpected layout changes.
+You could also set waitForInitialization to false, causing the StatsigProvider to render immediately before values were ready.
+This wasn't recommended because values could change between checks, resulting in unexpected layout changes.

 Where did waitForInitialization go?

-this is no longer an option as we want to prevent developers from unintentionally allowing values to change mid-session.
+The newer StatsigProvider removes this option to prevent developers from unintentionally allowing values to change mid-session.
+You can still replicate the waitForInitialization=false behavior, but it isn't recommended.

 Bootstrapping the StatsigClient

-For example, if you are bootstrapping from the Statsig Node SDK, you will need to do:
+For example, if you bootstrap from the Statsig Node SDK:

 statsig.getClientInitializeResponse(